 Drug Testing:

-Fingernail Drug Test: This test can detect drug use over a longer period, scanning substances deposited in the nails.
+Fingernail Drug Test: The fingernail/toenail test can detect drug use over a longer period, scanning substances deposited in the nails.

 Hair Drug Test: Hair tests offer a wide detection window, capturing drug use over several months.